by Susan Flantzer © Unofficial Royalty 2013

 Madeleine’s siblings:

 After the death of her mother, Madeleine and her younger sister Margaret were raised by their paternal aunt Margaret of Navarre.
-In 1530, King François made a second marriage to Eleanor of Austria, the sister of Holy Roman Emperor Charles V, and Madeleine and Margaret were then placed in their stepmother’s household.
+In 1530, King François I married Eleanor of Austria, the sister of the powerful Holy Roman Emperor Charles V, and Madeleine and Margaret were then placed in their stepmother’s household.
 Madeleine, who was sickly since her birth, developed tuberculosis by the time she was sixteen.

-The couple arrived in Scotland on May 19, 1537, after months of celebrations in France, with Madeleine’s health having further deteriorated.
+After months of celebrations in France, the couple arrived in Scotland on May 19, 1537, but Madeleine’s health had further deteriorated.
 Madeleine wrote a letter to her father on June 8, 1537, saying that she was feeling better and that her symptoms had subsided.
 Despite this, on July 7, 1537, Madeleine died from tuberculosis in her husband’s arms, a month short of her seventeenth birthday.
 Less than a year later, still wanting a French bride, King James V of Scotland married Mary of Guise.
 The couple had three children, two sons who died in infancy, and a daughter Mary, Queen of Scots, who succeeded her father at the age of six days when he died five years into the marriage.

 Madeleine was buried at Holyrood Abbey in Edinburgh, Scotland which now lies in ruins.
 A sign near tomb says: This simple vault was built after the eastern part of this Abbey Church was destroyed by the English army in 1544.
 Here were placed the coffins of James V, Madeleine his first Queen, and his infant sons by his second marriage to Mary of Guise.
 In 1688 the tomb was violated during the riots at the end of James VII’s reign and its contents were left in disorder.
 In 1898 Queen Victoria ordained a repair of the vault and the remains of those previously interred here were re-buried in one coffin.
 The vault also contains the coffin of Mary of Gueldres, Queen of James II, which was moved in 1848 from Trinity Church, Edinburgh.